mgnooj/monochord-web/docs/tutorial-basics/synth.md

 # Synth

-Dive into the Monochord's flexible synthesis module.
+Dive into the Microton's flexible synthesis module.

 ## Overview: Subtractive Synthesis

-Like many analog-inspired synths, the Monochord can be broken down into four parts:
+Like many analog-inspired synths, the Microton can be broken down into four parts:

     - Oscillator(s): The component that emits a sound wave.
     - Filter: The component that modifies the sound wave's audible signals.